Zilliqa/dev-portal-old/docs/exchange-transaction-management.md

 ---
-id: connecting-apps
+id: exchange-transaction-management
-title: Connecting to the Blockchain
+title: Transaction Management
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.